telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 *   size
 *   extension

-> **Important:** This option could be used only when the Upload widget is in [async mode](/web/upload/modes#asynchronous-mode).
+> This option could be used only when the Upload widget is in [async mode](/web/upload/modes#asynchronous-mode).
 The files will be rendered as successfully uploaded.

 #### Example - passing an array of initial files